Can't see your question? Not happy with the answers? Just contact us and we'll get back to you. Thanks!

 This is not to say that other ways of looking at the world aren't relevant (far from it), but if your tool or project involves any of the above it's likely that it deserves its place on ParticipateDB.
 And if in doubt, we'll probably still want to add it anyway (for now, at least).

-Not really.
-Lucky for us, there is a healthy ecosystem of people and organizations who care about public participation.
-A number of online resources already exist that capture knowledge about public participation work in the U.S., in Europe and elsewhere -- each from slightly different angles, each with a slightly different focus.
+No, quite the contrary.
+Lucky for us, there is a healthy ecosystem of people and organizations who care about participatory processes.
+A number of online resources already exist that capture knowledge about public participation work in the U.S., in Europe and elsewhere – each from slightly different angles, each with a slightly different focus.
 Increasingly, their materials include information about online tools.
 ParticipateDB is not in the business of replicating any of the work that has gone into creating these in-depth resources.
 Instead, ParticipateDB will simply link to these references whenever possible.
-ParticipateDB's main focus is to document:
+ParticipateDB’s main focus is to document:

 For the most part, we expect any detailed analysis beyond these basics to occur elsewhere on the web.